-JNCS has defined cash and cash equivalents as cash on hand, deposits in banks and money market accounts.
-The carrying value of cash and cash equivalents at June 30, 2016 approximates its fair value.
+For financial statement purposes, JNCS considers all highly liquid investments with an original maturity of three months or less to be cash and cash equivalents.
+The carrying value of cash and cash equivalents at June 30, 2017 approximates its fair value.